 - European cities - spatial dimension (background article)

-- Land cover and land use statistics at regional level
+- Land cover and land use (LUCAS) statistics

 - Population grids (background article)